mmw162-crypto/HPV-Final-Project/README.md

 ## use Bowtie2 to align reads to the human genome
 - downloaded human reference genome GRCh38 from the colorectal cancer group's bucket
 - use a slurm script to run bowtie2 for each sample
+- goal: to align reads to human reference genome, and then remove those human reads so only bacterial genes remain

 `#!/bin/bash`